Intel Warns Of "Damage" From Non-K Alder Lake CPU Overclocking

 "Intel’s 12th Gen non-K processors were not designed for overclocking.
 Intel does not warranty the operation of processors beyond their specifications.
 Altering clock frequency or voltage may damage or reduce the useful life of the processor and other system components, and may reduce system stability and performance."

 We had been worried that enthusiasts overclocking Intel's non-K processors would cause great consternation at Intel, with the expectation that this avenue to lower-priced OC antics will be closed pretty quickly.
-However, while Intel's statement appears to firmly disapprove of this overclocking activity, it isn't on-the-surface suggesting it will be shut down ASAP.
+However, while Intel's statement appears to firmly disapprove of this overclocking activity, on the surface at least, it isn't suggesting it will be shut down ASAP.

 "Errors" Will Be Fixed